Amanda Davis (writer): Personal life

 Davis was Jewish.
 She had one brother, Adam, and one sister, Joanna.

 Death

-On March 14, 2003, while touring for her first novel, Wonder When You′ll Miss Me, Davis was in a Cessna 177 Cardinal being piloted by her father, James Davis.
+On March 14, 2003, while touring for her first novel, Wonder When You′ll Miss Me, Davis was in a Cessna 177 Cardinal piloted by her father, James Davis.
 18 miles from the Asheville Regional Airport, the plane crashed on Old Fort Mountain in McDowell County, North Carolina, killing Davis and her parents.

-After her death, several writers paid respects for her, including Heidi Julavits for Poets & Writers Magazine and others on McSweeney's, the same site where Davis' work previously appeared.
+After her death, several writers paid their respects to her, including Heidi Julavits of Poets & Writers magazine, and others on McSweeney's, the site where Davis' work previously appeared.

 Legacy

-In honor of Davis' life, McSweeney's introduced an award called the "Amanda Davis Highwire Fiction Award" in 2004, which awarded women writers 32 years old or younger who embodied "Amanda’s personal strengths—warmth, generosity, a passion for community—and who needs some time to finish a book in progress".
+In honor of Davis' life, McSweeney's introduced the Amanda Davis Highwire Fiction Award in 2004, given to a female writer 32 years old or younger who embodied "Amanda's personal strengths—warmth, generosity, a passion for community—and who needs some time to finish a book in progress".